 This workflow is for organization and self‑tracking only.
 Follow all instructions from your clinician, prescriber, pharmacist, and medication label.
 Contact a healthcare professional for concerning, severe, or persistent symptoms.

 If you want a ready way to keep these items together, Pepio helps users log doses, set reminders, rotate injection sites, and collect symptom notes in one place so you can focus on trends rather than scattered reminders.
+Try Pepio’s GLP-1 Side Effect Decoder to structure what to log and when to contact a clinician (GLP-1 Side Effect Decoder), use the Injection Site Rotation Planner to remember and rotate sites (Injection Site Rotation Planner), and combine logs with the Next Dose Date Calculator to keep shot dates organized (Next Dose Date Calculator).
 See how Pepio’s practical approach helps you keep cleaner records and prepare clearer summaries for your clinician.

 Troubleshooting Common Tracking Issues